The-NextGen-Project/The-NextGen-Project/README.md

 consideration of current programming paradigms as well modern programming languages used in the industry.
 We are targetting both systems developers as well frontend and backend web developers with this language.
 To get the best of all worlds, Jet will use generate code appropriately, even generating parts of its code in different languages.
-For example, you write both a frontend interface for your webapp along with the backend interface with your webapp, and the compiler generates both JavaScript and Machine Code for the target and it works very nicely and is highly performant, and functions as well as another webapp would.
+For example, you write both a frontend interface for your webapp along with the backend interface with your webapp, and the compiler generates both JavaScript and WASM (For performant Client) and Machine Code for server-side operations creating an application that is flexible and fast.

 ### Targets
 The Jet Programming Language will target languages/backends that provide the most portability and performance.